Arc the Lad III

-Arc the Lad III is a tactical role-playing video game developed by ARC Entertainment and published by Sony Computer Entertainment exclusively for the PlayStation.
+Arc the Lad III is a 1999 tactical role-playing video game developed by Arc Entertainment and published by Sony Computer Entertainment exclusively for the PlayStation.
+It is the third main installment in the Arc the Lad series and the first to not be developed by G-Craft, as the company was absorbed into Square after the release of Front Mission 2.
+It was released internationally for the first time in 2002 through Arc the Lad Collection.

 Gameplay

 The gameplay moves away from the more tactical aspects present in its predecessors, more like that of Final Fantasy and Dragon Quest.
 The battles have been scaled down as well as making the party size 4 rather than 5 and the battles get a new card-based summoning system.